 Operation

--position the stove in the centre of a thick oven tray or thick bottomed saucepan on a flat surface
+-position the stove in the centre of a thick bottomed stainless saucepan/8" cast iron skillet, on a flat surface

--fill the stove with fuel eg.wood pellets, rice husk pellets, bamboo, sticks etc. up to desired level to a maximum height of 10mm below the secondary air slots
+-fill the stove with fuel eg.wood pellets, rice husk pellets, bamboo, sticks etc. up to desired level to a maximum height of 10mm below the bottom row of secondary air slots

 -add a circle of firelighter gel 2cm in from the tube edge (or 3 cotton wool buds soaked in kerosene)